-Aida Tomescu, Mark Rothko and Jackson Pollock: How a single act of vandalism helped unlock the myste
+Aida Tomescu, Mark Rothko and Jackson Pollock: A single act of vandalism helps unlock the mystery

 Wherever they are displayed, Australian artist Aida Tomescu’s monumental abstract paintings draw a crowd.
 There is something richly compelling and authentic about them.
 Since emigrating from Romania in 1980, Tomescu’s “full-throated painterly abstractions, where colour and gesture flow through the work” are deservedly held in high regard among the in-crowd.
 However, the appeal of Tomescu’s work and that of other abstract expressionists to outsiders remains a bit of a mystery.